j-herman99/hopify-saas-db/docs/hopify_db_gen_section_notes.md

 - Ensures all data is written to disk
 - Prints success summary of dataset scope
-- Marks completion of full Hopify v15 database generation
+- Marks successful completion of the Hopify v15 database generation process

 ---